Roco-scientist/NGS-Barcode-Count/README.md

 # NGS-Barcode-Count
 Counts barcodes from next generation sequencing data.
 Works for DEL (DNA encoded libraries), high throughput CRISPR sequencing, barcode sequencing.
 If the barcode file is included, the program will convert to barcode names and correct for errors.
-If a random barcode is included, duplicates will not be counted.<br>
+If a random barcode is included to collapse PCR duplicates, these duplicates will not be counted.<br>
 <br>
 Multithreaded and low resource use.
 Uses one thread to read and the rest to process the data, so at least a 2 threaded machine is essential.
 This program does not store all data within RAM but instead sequentially processes the sequencing data in order to remain memory efficient.